Valdax0/Valdax0/README.md

 - 25 yo IT student
 - Located in 🇫🇷
-- Learning development and security
+- Learning development and software security